 (3) Nothing in this Act is intended to prevent or discourage the publication of information, or the giving of access to documents (including documents containing exempt matter), or the amendment of personal information, otherwise than under this Act if that can properly be done or is permitted or required by law to be done.

-4. Principles of administration
+4. Agencies, duties of when applying Act

 Agencies are to give effect to this Act in a way that —